JurajBurian/mailer/README.md

 _ScalaDoc_ documentation is available online for the following _Mailer_ versions:
 * [version 1.0.x](http://jurajburian.github.io/mailer/api/1.0.x/#com.github.jurajburian.mailer.package)

+_Up-to-date_ documentation for the most actual version can be displayed anytime  [here](http://jurajburian.github.io/mailer/api/current).

 ## Install
 Mailer is available for Scala 2.10 and 2.11
 To get started with SBT, add dependency to your build.sbt file: